 The businesses getting cited by ChatGPT and Perplexity today are not the biggest in their area.
 They are the ones that made themselves the easiest to understand, trust, and recommend.

 Start with your GBP.
 Get that right first.
 Then work through schema, reviews, and content.
-Each layer compounds the last, and the gap between businesses that have done this and those that haven't is growing every month.

 If you want to understand how this fits into a broader visibility strategy, DomiSearch's AEO service is built specifically for businesses navigating the shift from traditional search to AI-driven discovery.